Free Spring Break Workshops for MCCCD Students

 Workshop Schedule

 Workshops will be held throughout the day during normal operating hours, 1pm-9pm.
-For a calendar view of available workshops, download our 2024 Spring Training flyer.
+Scroll down to see the details of each available workshop, or see a calendar view.

 MONDAY